D.R. Horton (NYSE:DHI) Shares Unloaded Rep. Josh Gottheimer

 D.R.
 Horton Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, February 14th.
-Stockholders of record on Friday, February 7th were paid a dividend of $0.40 per share.
+The company also recently declared a quarterly dividend, which was paid on Friday, February 14th.
+Investors of record on Friday, February 7th were paid a dividend of $0.40 per share.
 The ex-dividend date of this dividend was Friday, February 7th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.34%.
+This represents a $1.60 annualized dividend and a yield of 1.34%.
 D.R.
-Horton’s dividend payout ratio (DPR) is currently 11.31%.
+Horton’s dividend payout ratio is 11.31%.

-A number of equities analysts recently issued reports on the stock.
-UBS Group decreased their price target on shares of D.R.
-Horton from $214.00 to $203.00 and set a “buy” rating for the company in a research note on Wednesday, January 8th.
-Wells Fargo & Company reduced their price objective on shares of D.R.
-Horton from $190.00 to $175.00 and set an “overweight” rating for the company in a research note on Tuesday, December 17th.
-Seaport Res Ptn raised D.R.
-Horton from a “hold” rating to a “strong-buy” rating in a research report on Thursday, March 6th.
-Barclays decreased their target price on shares of D.R.
-Horton from $145.00 to $120.00 and set an “equal weight” rating for the company in a research note on Tuesday, April 8th.
-Finally, Citigroup dropped their price objective on shares of D.R.
-Horton from $185.00 to $152.00 and set a “neutral” rating on the stock in a report on Monday, January 6th.
-Two analysts have rated the stock with a sell rating, eight have issued a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, D.R.
-Horton presently has an average rating of “Hold” and an average target price of $169.14.
+DHI has been the topic of several analyst reports.
+Seaport Res Ptn upgraded D.R.
+Horton from a “hold” rating to a “strong-buy” rating in a research note on Thursday, March 6th.
+JMP Securities reiterated a “market outperform” rating and issued a $210.00 price objective on shares of D.R.
+Horton in a research report on Wednesday, January 22nd.
+Royal Bank of Canada restated an “underperform” rating and set a $125.00 target price on shares of D.R.
+Horton in a report on Wednesday, January 22nd.
+Wedbush reaffirmed a “neutral” rating and issued a $180.00 price target on shares of D.R.
+Horton in a report on Friday, January 17th.
+Finally, The Goldman Sachs Group decreased their price objective on shares of D.R.
+Horton from $200.00 to $171.00 and set a “buy” rating on the stock in a report on Tuesday, January 14th.
+Two research analysts have rated the stock with a sell rating, eight have given a hold rating, six have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, D.R.
+Horton has a consensus rating of “Hold” and an average price target of $169.14.

 About Representative Gottheimer